Voltige (acrobatics)

 1969.

-Corals, fish, harps (or lyres) were the artist's recurring motifs.
-And although Picart le Doux was the cartoonist who most often used red grounds, he did not hesitate to use them even for marine subjects.
+Corals, fish and harps (or lyres) are recurring themes in the artist’s work.
+And whilst Picart le Doux is the artist who most frequently used red backgrounds, he did not hesitate to employ them even for marine subjects.

 Marthe Belle-Joufray, Jean Picart le Doux, Publications filmées d’art et d’histoire, 1966